Search for a certificate on the internet

 Surprising results

-Please keep in mind, that fetched certificates are not authenticated automatically, so they will not undermine your security.
+Remember that that fetched certificates are not authenticated automatically, so they will not undermine your security.

-Fine tuning the list of sources for retrieval
+Fine-tuning the list of sources for retrieval

-sq allows you to restrict the sources it queries for answers.
+sq allows you to restrict the sources it queries for answers:

 • sq network keyserver search